Tuesday, October 30, 2012

 They really should have spread the set out more though…

 Once my boss Dave left the company, things started to get a lot less fun.
 First they brought in a guy from the Toys industry.
-That was pretty bumpy, because he really didn't have any idea what he was doing.
+That was pretty bumpy because he really didn't have any idea what he was doing.
 (This is the guy that I wrote about yapping away for 2 hours at a company seminar, blowing through everyone’s time, then telling everyone else to “wrap it up quickly.”
-I didn't and went on to kill the room.)
+I didn't and went on to give the Speech of the Week.)

 He was replaced about a year later, by the Regional Manager who originally brought me to NY.
 Unfortunately, the guy was a complete prick.
 For some reason, I ended up on his shit list.
 I think he thought I didn't stay at work late enough.

 In 1994, the music business entered a big downturn.
-Most relevant back catalog titles had finally been put on CD, so people were pretty much done replacing their LPs with CDs.
-It was left to new releases to drive sales and that didn't work so well.
+Most relevant back catalog titles had finally been put on CD, so people were done replacing their LPs with CDs.
+It was left to new releases to drive sales and that didn't work out so well.

 I was totally shell-shocked.
 I mean, I’d given this company 12 years of my life.
 I’d worked my ass off, worked over holidays, missed time with friends and family, moved across the country, improved their systems, and always acted in the company’s best interests.